runyanjake/CJS-183-FinalProj/README.md

 ##### What is this project about?

 > `This project generates a website that hosts small group sessions of turn-based textual games.`
+> * Upon loading the page, users are prompted to login and create a simple profile that distingueshes them from other users while in-game.
+In the future, users will be allowed to bypass this step and play as a guest.
-> * Upon entering normally, users see a list of global games in play that are not currently filled with players, and have the option to join the game and wait in a queue for their turn. </br>
+> * Once users have logged on, they see a list of global games in play, and have the option to join the game. </br>
-> * Players that idle on their turns are timed out from the game or skipped.
-Players that leave are removed from the play queue.
-Games with no users time out after a given period and are removed. </br>
+> * Players that idle on their turns are timed out from the game or skipped. </br>
 > * Creating an account allows users to save game states and create and personalize a profile.
 Aesthetic changes such as website look and feel preferences are saved to a user's account. </br>
-> * User customization options will be available.
-This is limited to defining primary, secondary, and auxiliary color themes that style the website accordingly. </br>
+> * User customization options will be available, e.g. defining primary, secondary, and auxiliary color themes that style the website accordingly. </br>
-> * Analytics for the site will be collected and tabulated for viewing on the (public and?) admin console(s?).
-> * An option for users to watch an ad to support the developers and server costs will be available when the user is waiting for their turn.
 > * There are a number of games that users can choose to play: </br>
 >   * Tall Tales </br>
 >     * A user is given an initial sentence to begin the story.
 Then, the next user is given the previous user's sentence